-Definition of indicator Drug overdose deaths caused by acute poisonings that involve any opioid as a contributing cause of death, regardless of intent (for example, unintentional, suicide, assault, or undetermined).
+Definition of the indicator Drug overdose deaths caused by acute poisonings that involve any opioid as a contributing cause of death, regardless of intent (for example, unintentional, suicide, assault, or undetermined).
 Opioids include both prescription opioid pain relievers such as hydrocodone, oxycodone, and morphine, as well as heroin and opium.
-Exclude deaths related to chronic use of drugs-for example, organ damage from long-term drug use-from this indicator.
+Deaths related to chronic use of drugs-for example, damage to organs from long-term drug use-are excluded from this indicator.
 Demographic group All state residents.
-Numerator Deaths with any of the following ICD-10 codes as the underlying cause of death: X40-X44: Accidental poisonings by drugs X60-X64: Intentional self-poisoning by drugs X85: Assault by drug poisoning Y10-Y14: Drug poisoning of undetermined intent As well as deaths with any of the following ICD-10 multiple cause-of-death codes: T40.0: Opium T40.3: Methadone T40.1: Heroin T40.4: Synthetic opioids, other than methadone T40.2: Natural and semisynthetic opioids T40.6: Other and unspecified narcotics

-Denominator Midyear population for the calendar year under surveillance.
+Numerator Deaths with any of the following ICD-10 codes as the underlying cause of death: X40-X44: Accidental poisonings by drugs X60-X64: Intentional self-poisoning by drugs X85: Assault by drug poisoning Y10-Y14: Drug poisoning of undetermined intent With any of the following ICD-10 multiple cause-of-death codes: T40.0: Opium T40.3: Methadone T40.1: Heroin T40.4: Synthetic opioids, other than methadone T40.2: Natural and semisynthetic opioids T40.6: Other and unspecified narcotics Denominator Midyear population for the calendar year under surveillance.
 Measures of frequency Annual number of deaths.
-Annual mortality rate is crude and age-adjusted (standardized by the direct method to the year 2000 standard U.S. population).
+Annual mortality rate-crude and age-adjusted (standardized by the direct method to the year 2000 standard U.S. population).
 Data resources Death certificate data from vital statistics agencies (numerator) and population estimates from the U.S. Census Bureau or suitable alternative (denominator).
 Period for case definition Calendar year based on date of death.
-If feasible and high-quality data are available, SAMHSA encourages jurisdictions to analyze data twice a year (for example, report drug overdose deaths occurring from January 1 through June 30 and July 1 through December 31).
+If feasible and high-quality data are available, jurisdictions are encouraged to analyze their data twice a year (for example, report drug overdose deaths occurring from January 1 through June 30 and July 1 through December 31).
 Limitations of indicator Drug overdose deaths involving opioids represent only a small proportion of the overall burden of drug misuse, abuse, dependence, and overdose.
 The indicator does not distinguish between prescription and illicit drugs as the cause of death.

-Limitations of data resources The completeness and quality of reporting and coding limit the accuracy of indicators based on codes found in vital statistics data.
-Death investigations may require weeks or months to complete, therefore, deaths may be assigned a pending status on the death certificate (ICD-10 underlying cause-of-death code of R99 is "other ill-defined and unspecified causes of mortality").
+Limitations of data resources The accuracy of indicators based on codes found in vital statistics data is limited by the completeness and quality of reporting and coding.
+Death investigations may require weeks or months to complete; while investigations are being conducted, deaths may be assigned a pending status on the death certificate (ICD-10 underlying cause-of-death code of R99, "other ill-defined and unspecified causes of mortality").
 Death certificates with incomplete underlying causes of death may contribute to an undercount of drug overdose deaths involving opioids.
 The percentage of death certificates with information on the specific drug(s) involved in drug overdose deaths varies substantially by state and local jurisdiction and may vary over time.
-The substances tested for, the circumstances under which technicians perform the tests, and how practitioners report information on death certificates may also vary.
-Drug overdose deaths that lack information about specific drugs may have involved opioids.
-Due to the lack of drug specificity reporting, researchers may underestimate fatal drug overdoses involving opioids.
+The substances tested for, the circumstances under which the tests are performed, and how information is reported on death certificates may also vary.
+Drug overdose deaths that lack information about the specific drugs may have involved opioids.
+Estimates of fatal drug overdoses involving opioids may be underestimated from lack